Bokeefe/droBoPlayer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.4.

+ Lots of flase starts in vanilla JS and react.js, this has been my project for experimenting in a big-boy front-end framework.
+Trying to create a music player that only plays music slowly.
+Later versions will add reverb.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.